healthchecks/healthchecks/templates/docs/self_hosted.md

     $ ./manage.py createsuperuser

+*The command can be run non-interactively by setting the `SUPERUSER_EMAIL` and `SUPERUSER_PASSWORD` environment variables beforehand.*

 Then, log into the site using the superuser credentials.
 Once logged in, click on the "Account" dropdown in top navigation, and select "Site Administration".